 I still remember the first time I had a popover at my mother's suggestion.
 The waiter brought me this giant muffin looking thing that was almost empty inside with a crust that was both crunchy and custard-y at the same time.
-I was hooked.

 I checked out a copy of Baking with Julia: Savor the Joys of Baking with America's Best Bakers (affiliate link) from the library and saw at least 10 recipes I wanted to make.
 But, I started with this one because the popover pan my mother had given me was buried in the back of the cabinet crying from neglect.

 Custard cups or muffin pans will work fine if you follow the directions below.